 Children often dream of becoming police officers—like their favorite superheroes, police officers often fight crime and help citizens.
-There are different types of police officer, including uniformed police officers responsible for looking for signs of criminal activity in a geographic district, mounted police officers, and highway patrol officers who enforce traffic laws.
+There are different types of police officers, including uniformed police officers responsible for looking for signs of criminal activity in a geographic district, mounted police officers, and highway patrol officers who enforce traffic laws.

 There are also transit police who patrol railroad and transit stations, and sheriffs who enforce laws at the county level.
 Most police officers must graduate from their agency’s training program.

 Many kids dream of going into space when they grow up.
 Astronauts have a variety of backgrounds and experience: some have degrees in engineering, physics, or medicine.
 Some come directly from the military.

 According to NASA’s website, salaries for astronauts are based on the federal government’s general schedule (GS) pay scale for grades GS-12 to GS-13.

 What child hasn’t dreamed of being able to fly?
 Pilots fly airplanes or helicopters.
 Commercial pilots fly aircraft for hire: they might transport people or cargo.
 Some commercial pilots are involved in rescue operations, crop dusting, and aerial photography.

 Children who love pets might want to be veterinarians as adults.
 Vets diagnose and treat illness and disease in animals.
 They might work with pets, livestock, or zoo animals.
 Most vets work in clinics, but some travel to work on farms, laboratories, or zoos.

 Veterinarians must complete four years of graduate school to receive a Doctor of Veterinary Medicine (DVM or VMD).
 They also need to be licensed in the state where they practice.

 If you were good at talking your way out of punishments when you were little, your parents might have said you’d make a good lawyer.
 Of course, the actual workload of a lawyer is probably a bit more difficult than children imagine.
 Lawyers must go through three years of law school and pass a written bar examination.

 Most lawyers work very long hours, but they can also make very good salaries.

 Some children also dream of becoming nurses.
 This requires a degree in nursing, which takes less time to complete than a medical school degree.